A Extensive Overview of Darkroom Photo Video Editor

 Overloading Projects

-A typical misstep in Darkroom Photo Video Editor is adding too many effects:
+A typical misstep in Darkroom Photo Video Editor is adding multiple transitions:

 Ignoring Audio